-And the first thing I learned… Oh my goodness, a boring first date is really a waste of time.
+Oh my goodness, a boring first date is really a waste of time.
 For the first few dates, I tried to keep my upbeat attitude, even when they showed up looking significantly different from their profile pictures.
 “Um, when was that glamour shot taken, by the way?”

-The second thing I learned… Don’t just accept the date offer to have a date.
+Don’t just accept the date offer to have a date.
 If you’re just looking to do something, go for a jog, exercise, call a friend.
 But the supply of potential first dates is endless, the actual first dates “with potential” are much more limited.
 Have some discretion.
 You’ll get over the fast and furious attitude pretty quickly, as you learn the romancing requirements today are a bit more stringent.

-And the third thing I learned, while in this dating frenzy… Most matches are not matches at all.
+Most matches are not matches at all.
 In a room of a hundred people, I am probably drawn to about 3 potential partners.
 And of those, only one is not married.
 Online dating has the same sort of mix.
 Of the 2,000 “available” women in my demographic and within 50-miles of my home, I am interested in about 20.
 And of those 20, just reading the profile I can tell we’re not even close.
 And after a few emails, if they don’t respond, it’s obvious either a.
 I’m not their cup of tea, or b. they are way too cute and thus too busy to even pay attention to my message.

 Women have a very different experience in online dating.
 A woman I went for a glass of wine with last week told me her inbox is overflowing every night.
 She can’t even keep up with all the offers.
 Of course, most of them are creepy, classless, oafs who are looking to hook up, but even the nice ones have to take a number and get in line.